-The Norwegian fjords are certainly among the most fascinating landscapes on earth.
+The Norwegian fjords are certainly among the most fascinating landscapes on earth (see also my book The Formation of Mountains).
 It’s incredible what the glaciers of the ice ages were capable of.
 My first was the Geirangerfjord, the most famous and full of cruise ships, probably because of its waterfalls and the S-shaped bend.

 The weather forecast forced me to cut my programme from two days to one.
 So I borrowed a mountain bike for the morning and cycled up to Ørnesvingen, the uppermost curve of the northbound road with one of the postcard views of the fjord.
 Then I raced down into the village and up the other side to get the photo of Flydalsjuvet as well…

 In the afternoon, there was still enough time to hike to the vantage point Preikestolen and the small farm Skageflå clinging high above the fjord.

 The next day the weather was not so bad after all.
 All the better to enjoy the ferry ride to Hellesylt.
 From the end of the Nordfjord I started to hike in the late afternoon at sea level, pitched my tent by a mountain lake and finally stood on the summit of Skåla (1843 m) just in time for sunset.
 Up there I had a fantastic view of the glacier world of the Jostedalsbreen, the largest glacier on the European continent.
 In the light of the headlamp, I searched my way back to the tent.